Chinese Gender Predictor

 - Click "Predict Baby's Gender."

-With the data plugged in, variables in a Lunar calendar are calculated behind the scenes in seconds, leading you to your answer.
-Will it be a baby girl swaddled in pink or or baby boy bundled in blue?
+With the data plugged in, variables in a Lunar calendar are calculated behind the scenes in seconds, leading you to your answer of whether you’re expecting a baby girl or boy.
+Give it a try!

 Chinese Gender Chart Reviews